enricllagostera/altctrls-info/docs/index.md

 - [JoyToKey](https://joytokey.net/en/) - A desktop software that converts inputs from gamepads and joysticks to keyboard and mouse.
 Made by [JTKSoft](https://jtksoft.net/ja/).
 License: Shareware.
 Price: Free trial and 7 USD for continued use.
 - [Sensors2OSC](https://sensors2.org/osc/) - An Android application that sends data from the phones' sensors to any device via WiFi and OSC messages.
 Made by [SensorApps](https://github.com/SensorApps).
 License: [Available here](https://sensors2.org/osc/#license).
 Price: Free.
 - [HTML5 Gamepad Tester](https://html5gamepad.com/) - A web page that displays gamepad information in compatible browsers.
 Helpful when creating custom gamepads or debugging. .
 Made by [Ben Wiklund](https://github.com/bwiklund).
 Price: Free.
+- [Xbox 360 Controller Emulator](https://www.x360ce.com/) - A software that emulates a XBox 360 controller on Windows, letting other devices be usable in games that only support that controller.
+Made by [TocaEdit](https://github.com/x360ce/x360ce).
+Price: Free.

 ### Libraries